Francesco Passaro: 2024–25: First Masters third round, Major & top 100 debuts

-He received a wildcard for the 2024 Chile Open in Santiago.
-He also entered the main draw at the ATP Challenger 125, the 2024 Tennis Napoli Cup this time as an alternate, and reached the semifinals.
-As a result he returned to the top 200 in the rankings on 1 April 2024.
+Passaro received a wildcard for the Chile Open in Santiago.
+He also entered the main draw at the Napoli Cup, this time as an alternate, and reached the semifinals.
+As a result, he returned to the top 200 in the rankings on 1 April 2024.

 After reaching the main draw of his home Masters, the Italian Open, having received a wildcard for the qualifying competition, he defeated Arthur Rinderknech for his first Masters main draw win.
 Next, he reached the third round for the first time at a Masters level, defeating 23rd seed Tallon Griekspoor.

-Following lifting his second title at the 2024 Turin Challenger as a wildcard, with a win over top seed Lorenzo Musetti in the final, he returned to the top 150 in the rankings climbing more than 100 positions back in the rankings on 20 May 2024.
+Following lifting his second title at the 2024 Turin Challenger as a wildcard, with a win over top seed Lorenzo Musetti in the final, Passaro returned to the top 150 in the rankings climbing more than 100 positions back in the rankings on 20 May 2024.
 He became the first player since Robin Soderling in 2009 (Sunrise) to defeat five Top 100 players en route to a Challenger trophy.
 A month later, he returned to the top 130 on 17 June 2024.
 After winning the Genoa Challenger, he returned to the top 110 at a new career-high of No. 106 on 9 September 2024.

 Passaro made his Grand Slam main draw debut at the 2025 Australian Open as a lucky loser after the withdrawal of his compatriot Fabio Fognini.
 He recorded his first Grand Slam win and first top-20 win, following the retirement of tenth seed Grigor Dimitrov due to a hip injury, and moved into the top 100 in the singles rankings at world No. 90 on 27 January 2025.
 He again defeated Dimitrov, his second top-20 win, at the 2025 Italian Open, to reach back-to-back third rounds at his home Masters.